GUIDES

 In many ways you gain understanding in philosophy in the same way that an artist or a musician gains an artist's or a musician's understanding: lots and lots of exposure to the art in question, and lots and lots of practice.

 In philosophy, this means ongoing study, thought, questioning of yourself and others, and—most importantly—repeated attempts to articulate arguments and positions.
-If you're not permanently unsatisfied with the state of your understanding and interested in the book, the argument, or the idea that will deepen it, then you're not doing it right!
+If you're not permanently unsatisfied with the state of your understanding and interested in the book, the argument, or the idea that will deepen it, then you're probably not doing it right!
 It will take some experimentation to find the way of working that suits you best, but that's roughly the ideal.

 II.
 How to think about the tutorial